aikopras/AP_DCC_library/README.md

 # <a name="AP_DCC_library"></a>AP_DCC_library #

 This Arduino library decodes (NMRA) Digital Command Control (DCC) messages.
-It is primarily intended for accessory Decoders and runs on ATMega processors.
+It is primarily intended for accessory Decoders and should run on all [processors](extras/Boards_Supported.md) that are supported within the Arduino eco-system.

-## Relation to the NmraDcc library ##
+## Why this library? ##
-Like the NmraDcc library, this library runs on ATMega processors, such as the ATMega 328, which is used on the Arduino UNO board.
-Whereas the NmraDcc library also runs on other microcontrollers, such as the ESP-32 and the Raspberry Pi Pico, this library only runs ATMega processors.
-However, on newer ATMega processors, such as the 4809 (Arduino Nano Every, MegaCoreX) and the AVR128DA (DxCore), this library provides better performance and reliability.
-In addition, it is believed that this library is better structured and documented, making modifications easier.
-See [History and Differences](extras/History_Differences.md) to understand the motivation why this library has been developed and how it compares to the NmraDcc library.
+The NmraDcc library is the best-known library for decoding DCC packets.
+Like the NmraDcc library, this library is also a further development of the OpenDCC code developed by Wolfgang Kufer.
+While the NmraDcc library meets the needs of most people, I believe that its code is poorly structured and difficult to maintain.
+The decoding principle is the same for all processors, no matter what special  hardware peripherals new processors offer.
+Consequently, depending on the processor, the NmraDcc library may not always be able to adhere to the strict timing requirements defined in the RCN standards.

+I started developing this library when I switched from traditional ATMega processors, such as the ATMega 328 and 2560, to more modern Microchip 8-bit processors, such as the 4809 (Arduino Nano Every, MegaCoreX) and the AVR128DA (DxCore).
+Unfortunately I discovered that the performance of the NmraDcc library was unsatisfactory on these new processors; see [Performance on MegaCoreX and DxCore](extras/Performance_MegacoreX.md) for details.
+Over time, I added support for other DxCore and MegaTiny processors.

+After receiving requests to support STM32 and ESP32 processors, I decided to restructure the library and add a generic driver for all other processors.
+This resulted into Version 2 of this library.
+However, performance on some of these processors may be sub-optimal.
+Fortunately, due to the modular structure of this library, it should be possible to gradually add high-quality drivers over time.
+This modular structure could also pave the way for (later) RailCom support.

+*As an aside, the modular structure should additionally make it relatively simple to add code that allows switching between the current programming interface and the NmraDcc library's interface.
+Proposals are welcome.*
 ___

 ## <a name="Dcc"></a>The Dcc Class ##